 Activities & Adventures

 Close by the Armour Museum you’ll find Hattula Golf, a 9-hole parkland course that features a small, elongated lake as well as challenging changes in elevation.
 The clubhouse is well equipped to serve both small and large groups, with top class meeting and sauna facilities.
 Hattula has also a fine DiscGolf Park for frisbee enthusiasts, the largest of its kind in Finland, with 18 ‘holes’ over almost 2 km in length.
 The brand new multipurpose Juteini centre, named for the famous Finnish nationalist Jaako Juteini, features an outdoor park, a sports park for the kids, and excellent indoor facilities for sports like volleyball, badminton, and floorball.
-Hattula is also known for a concrete-made Mierola bridge built right after the Civil War in 1919.
+Hattula is also known for the concrete-made Mierola bridge built right after the Civil War in 1919.
+Sitting adjacent to that historic bridge visitors will find the Mierola Bridge Café, a lakeside café with a delightful view over the bay, with docks for visiting boats.

 Lovely Lepaa Village